chewam/sproutcha/README.md

 --------------------

 Compare javascript libraries thanks to small examples illustrating some imporant features of these frameworks.
-At the moment the comparison applies only to SproutCore and Sencha frameworks, other frameworks are coming soon...
+At the moment the comparison applies only to Ember and Sencha frameworks, other frameworks are coming soon...

 The SproutCha rules:
 ---------------------